jasonacox/pypowerwall/docs/README.md

     * RealPowerAvailableLimited - Unknown but seems to happen when Powerwall reaches 100% full
     * BatteryFault - Powerwall Failure
     * ScheduledIslandContactorOpen - Manually Disconnected from Grid
+    * SolarChargeOnlyLimited - Occurs when battery is below reserve limit and solar exclusively used to charge battery back up to limit
+    * SelfConsumptionReservedLimit - Battery reached reserve limit during self-consumption mode and switches to grid

 #### TETHC - Tesla Energy Total Home Controller